 Do I get a node to myself when I submit a job?
 Yes.
 When your job runs on the node, no other users are able to submit jobs to the same node.
 This prevents resource contention between multiple users on the same node.
 For example, if two users are running jobs on the same node and one user maxes out the memory, then that node will freeze; causing the other user to lose all his/her work and time.
 Thus, we live by a 'one user per compute node' policy at OSU HPCC.

 My job only needs to run for a few minutes, but it has been in the queue all day and hasn’t started yet!
 How can I get the job to start?
 You should specify "#PBS -q express" in your submission script if your job only needs to run for a few minutes to an hour.
-A couple nodes are assigned solely to the express queue to help process short jobs.
+The walltme must be one hour or less.
+Two nodes are assigned solely to the express queue to help process short jobs.
 New jobs in the express nodes usually start within a few seconds or a few hours.
-Jobs in the other queues make take longer, depending on the number of other jobs running and waiting.
+Jobs in the other queues may take longer, depending on the number of other jobs running and waiting.

 I’ve been submitting numerous jobs to the cluster over the last several weeks and I’ve noticed my jobs are beginning to start behind other users’ jobs.
 Why is this happening?
 The scheduler keeps track of how much walltime is used by each user over the course of several weeks.
-The scheduler will begin to give lower priority to the 'heaviest use' users who have submitted a lot of jobs.
-This to help ensure new and less active users have an opportunity to utilize our free resources.
-All jobs will start normally if nodes are available and nobody else is waiting in the queue.
+The scheduler will begin to give lower priority to the 'heaviest' users who have submitted a lot of jobs.
+This help ensures new and less active users have an opportunity to utilize our free resources.
+All jobs will start normally if nodes are available and no other jobs are waiting in the queue.

 Why do jobs with large amounts of cores seem to ‘cut in line’ to the front of the queue?
 The large core jobs are MPI jobs, which often require numerous nodes.
 MPI jobs have the ability to ‘partially reserve’ nodes that become free.
 The scheduler will still run, or “backfill,” some jobs onto these nodes while the MPI job is waiting for more resources to become available.
 A job will typically backfill as long as the specified walltime is short enough that it can start and finish before the MPI job is scheduled to have enough nodes.
 This functionality becomes more efficient when all users estimate walltimes accurately.